 No “computer” excuses will be accepted in this course.
 Computers are available on all GHC campuses, in the Kennesaw State Library, in Cobb County and other public libraries, and 24/7 at Kinkos.
 In addition, the instructor will be happy to assist students with computer-related questions BEFORE assignment deadlines.

 **Any assignments sent via email should be .rtf, .doc, or .docx files only (.wps files cannot be opened by GHC computers!!)
 Also, if you cannot open MS Office 2007 files, you can download a patch @ http://www.microsoft.com/downloads/details.aspx?FamilyId=941b3470-3ae9-4aee-8f43-c6bb74cd1466&displaylang=en.

-EXTRA CREDIT: Students may complete up to 3 extra credit assignments worth up to 30 points each.
-Details will be listed on Vista.
+EXTRA CREDIT: Students may complete 1-3 extra credit assignments worth up to 30 points each.
+Details are listed on Vista.

 Assignments Points Possible

 Your continued enrollment in the course constitutes agreement with all assignments, requirements, policies, etc. described in this syllabus.
 It is YOUR responsibility to keep all original copies of graded assignments for purposes of grade validation.
 Keeping TWO electronic backups of everything is also recommended.

 ** The instructor reserves the right to alter the dates, material covered or format of any exam for the benefit of the class.
 Notification of any changes will be made as soon as possible and posted on GeorgiaVIEW Vista.**

 Reading assignments should be completed BEFORE class.